pbek/QOwnNotes/webpage/src/it/scripting/methods-and-objects.md

 script.log(script.getApplicationSettingsVariable("gitExecutablePath"));
 ```

-Tieni presente che le impostazioni in realtà possono essere vuote, devi occupartene tu stesso. `defaultValue` is only used if the setting doesn't exist at all.
+Keep in mind that settings actually can be empty, you have to take care about that yourself. `defaultValue` is only used if the setting doesn't exist at all.

 Creazione di una directory della cache
 --------------------------

-È possibile memorizzare nella cache i file nella posizione cache predefinita del sistema.
+You can cache files at the default cache location of your system.

 ### Chiamata al metodo e parametri
 ```cpp